utilyre/uvim/README.md

 ## ☕ Tips

-- Run `:TSInstall all` to install all treesitter parsers available. (useful for syntax highlighting)
+- Run `:TSInstall all` to install all treesitter parsers available (useful for syntax highlighting).

 - See `:help lspconfig-all` to get an understanding of how you should configure an specific language server.